dkeener/ThoughtPool/presentations/README.md

 real-world examples to show how these concepts can be effectively applied to help build actual businesses.
 Presented at [RubyNation 2011] (http://www.rubynation.org).
 Selected as a featured presentation on SlideShare.

+* [Social Networking: The Next Weapon Against Bad Actors] (https://github.com/dkeener/ThoughtPool/blob/master/presentations/Social_Networking_TNWABA.pdf?raw=true) -
+Find out how social networking strategies can be applied to facilitate knowledge sharing within the cyber security community and empower the community to act even more effectively against bad actors, the people responsible for malware, viruses, identify theft, spam and other nefarious activities.
+Presented at the GFIRST 2012 Cyber Security Conference.

 Science Talks
 -------------